ku-sldg/plih/_simple/3-Failure.md

   deriving (Show,Eq)
 {% endhighlight %}

-$\tnum$ and $\tbool$ from our mathematical definitions correspond with `TNum` and `TBool` in the type definition.
+`TNum` is the type of numbers and `TBool` is the type of Booleans.

-Given an `ABE` expression, `typeof` will return its type if it is well-typed and fail if it is not.
-The cases for `Num` and `Boolean` are trivial and simply return their associated types, `TNum` and `TBool` respectively:
+Given an `ABE` expression, `typeof` will return its type if it is well-typed and generate an error message if it is not.
+Like `eval`, if we define one case for each `ABE` expression, we will completely define `typeof` for ABE.

+The cases for the `Num` and `Boolean` constructors are trivial.
+All `Num` constructions are of type `TNum` and `Boolean` constructions are of type `TBool`.
+The `typeof` cases for `Num` and `Boolean` simply return their associated types, `TNum` and `TBool` respectively:

 {% highlight haskell %}
 typeof (Num x) = (Right TNum)
 typeof (Boolean b) = (Right TBool)
 {% endhighlight %}

-They are both identical to their associated type rules from above.
+Note that each value has precisely one type.
+It is important than every expression in `ABE` have a single type starting with values.

-`Plus` and `Minus` are also virtually identical to their associated rules $PlusT$ and $MinusT$.
-The types of their arguments are checked to determine if they are type `TNum`.
-If so, both are also of type `TNum`:
+Next we'll consider the `Plus` and `Minus` operations.
+Both require their arguments to be of type `TNum`.
+If they are, then the operation is also of type `TNum`.
+In the following code snippet, arguments to `Plus` and `Minus` are checked to determine if they are type `TNum`.
+If so, both are also of type `(Right TNum)` is returned to indicate a type was found and it is `TNum`:

 {% highlight haskell %}
 typeof (Plus l r) = let l' = (typeof l)